taeseunglee/taeseung_vimrc/README.md

 There is a very large collection of colorschemes in this repository.
 Many of them can be seen [here](http://vimcolors.com/).
-Set the scheme using `:colorscheme NAME`.
+Set the colorscheme using `:colorscheme NAME`.